 He has curated numerous art and design exhibitions as well as designing buildings and exhibition systems for museums such as the Triennale di Milano, the Palazzo delle Esposizioni in Rome, the Neues Museum in Berlin, the Fondazione Cini in Venice and the Gallerie dâ€™Italia - Piazza Scala, the PietĂ Rondanini museum and Casa Manzoni in Milan.

-He has taken care of numerous art and design exhibitions and has planned buildings for museums as Triennale di Milano, Palazzo delle Esposizioni di Roma and Neues Museum Berlin.
-In the last years he developed many architectural projects for private and public client in Georgia, as Ministry of Internal Affairs and the bridge of Peace in Tbilisi, recently unveiled.
+He developed many architectural projects for private and public client in Georgia, as Ministry of Internal Affairs and the Bridge of Peace in Tbilisi.

-His professional work has always gone side-by-side with a personal exploration of architecture, design, technology and crafts.
-In 1990 he founded Produzione Privata, a small-scale company concern through which Michele De Lucchi designs products that are made using artisan techniques and crafts.
-Since 2004 he has sculpturing little wooden houses with the chain saw to create the essentiality of the architectural style.
+His professional work has always gone side-by-side with a personal exploration of design, technology and crafts.
+From 2004 he has been sculpturing little wooden houses with the chain saw to create the essentiality of the architectural style.